suroor89/salary_prediction_portfolio/README.md

-# salary_prediction_portfolio
+# Salary Prediction Portfolio
-Examine a set of job postings with salaries and then predict salaries for a new set of job postings.
+Examine a set of job postings with salaries. predict salaries for a new set of job postings.

+Run model.py first and then app.py